OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Update app registration

 We recommend you create multiple app registrations for localhost, staging, and deployment testing.
-The following steps ensure that the app registration you use for deployment correctly uses the app service URL.
+The following steps ensure that the app registration you use for deployment correctly uses the App Service app URL.

 1. In the Azure portal, open your app registration.
-Note that the app registration may be in a different account than your app service.
+Note that the app registration may be in a different account than your App Service app.
 Be sure to sign in to the correct account.
 1. In the left sidebar, select **Authentication**.

 :::image type="content" source="../images/azure-portal-authentication-page.png" alt-text="The authentication page in the Azure app registration.":::

-1. On the **Authentication** pane, find the `https://localhost:3000/fallbackauthdialog.html` and change it to use the app service URL you saved previously.
+1. On the **Authentication** pane, find the `https://localhost:3000/fallbackauthdialog.html` and change it to use the App Service app URL you saved previously.
 For example, `https://contoso.sso.azurewebsites.net/fallbackauthdialog.html`.
 1. Save the change.
 1. In the left sidebar, select **Expose an API**.
-1. Edit the **Application ID URI** field and replace `localhost:3000` with the domain from the app service URL you saved previously.
+1. Edit the **Application ID URI** field and replace `localhost:3000` with the domain from the App Service app URL you saved previously.
 1. Save the changes.

 ## Build and deploy